Emigsville, Pennsylvania

 Emigsville is a census-designated place (CDP) in York County, Pennsylvania, United States.
-The population was 2,672 at the 2010 census.
+The population was 3,563 at the 2020 census.

 History

 The Emig Mansion was listed on the National Register of Historic Places in 1984.

+Emigsville is home to the Emigsville Band, formerly known as the Acme Cornet Band of Emigsville, PA.
+The organization traces its roots to 1872 when it was founded as a company band for the Acme Wagon Works Company.
+The band owns its Band Hall located at 3175 North George Street.
+It is one of a few remaining community concert bands in the county.